-- 1. The Group signed a contract with a salt company and a shipping company in Australia on 22 October 2019 to purchase and import industrial sun-dried salt and agreed on related transportation terms.
-The contract period was 2 years (From 1 January 2020 to 31 December 2021).
+- 1. The Group signed a contract with a salt company and a shipping company in Australia on 23 December 2021 to purchase and import industrial sun-dried salt and agreed on related transportation terms.
+The contract period was 1 year (From 1 February 2022 to 31 January 2023).
 According to this contract, the Company can acquire a fixed amount of sun-dried salt for industrial and food processing purpose in accordance with the agreed price each year.
 The annual purchase amount (including transportation costs) is about NT\$300 million.
 After the contract expires, the Company will reopen the bid. - 2.
 The Group signed a natural gas sales contract for industrial fuel use with CPC Corporation, Taiwan (hereinafter referred to as CPC) on 26 June 2019.
-The contract period was 3 years (From 1 July 2019 to 30 June 2022).
+The contract period is 3 years (From 1 July 2019 to 30 June 2022).
 According to this contract, the Group agrees to purchase a quantity of 800 thousand cubic meters of gas from CPC in accordance with the CPC natural gas price list each month, and the Group will base its use on this amount evenly. - 3.
 The Group signed a property purchase contract with Far Eastern New Century Co., Ltd. (hereinafter referred to as FENC) on 21 September 2020.
 The Company purchased PET bottles from FENC for approximately NT\$210 million.
 According to this contract, after the Company signs the contract, the contracted goods will be delivered to the designated place in batches according to the notice of Tung-Hsiao Fine Salt Factory to complete the transaction until the contract volume is reached (at least 700,000 pieces per day).

-- 4. As of 31 December 2020, the Company was involved in the following activities that were not shown in the financial statements: - (1) Unused letters of credit (in thousands)
+- 4. As of 31 December 2021, the Group was involved in the following activities that were not shown in the financial statements: - (1) Unused letters of credit (in thousands)